Xenoblade Chronicles X: Reception

 Brown was overall positive, praising the combat design and the focus on exploration of the large world.
 Carter lauded the expansive world design as fun to explore, and noted the combat system was entertaining and challenging.
 Landa lauded the diversity of the game's enemies and the scope of its world, though he felt its complex design would intimidate players.
 Parkin enjoyed the lack of direct explanation in the world's design and the challenges he ran into as a consequence.
 The Famitsu reviewers mostly enjoyed the world design, though one reviewer felt the world was too large for comfortable exploration.
 Kollar noted difficulty spikes, but otherwise praised the combat system and exploration.
 Miller praised the overall gameplay and exploration, but noted its pacing became poor in later areas.
 Otero praised the combat and explorations as the best and most engaging parts, additionally praising the class system and Skells despite the long quest to unlock them.
 Roberts disliked elements of the quest design, but gave praise to the depth of systems.
 Both Theriault and Whitehead shared praise of the expansive world design, depth of combat systems, and the incorporation of Skells.
 Fuller generally enjoyed exploration and combat, and Kemps gave praise to the open exploration and the customization options in the class system.
 A recurring complaint from reviewers was a lack of explanation with the combat and other mechanics that were already complex.

-The Definitive Edition release also met with generally positive reviews, earning an aggregated review score of 86/100 at Metacritic.
+The Definitive Edition release also met with generally positive reviews, earning an aggregated review score of 87/100 at Metacritic.
 PJ O'Reilly of Nintendo Life−giving the game a perfect score−lauded the changes as improving and enhancing already-great gameplay and world design, and recommended it to both new and returning players.
 In an online Famitsu review, writer Nishikawa praised the gameplay additions and graphical upgrades, saying it was a perfect starting point for the Xenoblade series, but found the story dull.
 IGNs George Yang felt that the Definitive Edition enhancements increased the overall quality of the game, cutting down on the original release's tedious elements.
 Catherine Castle of Eurogamer described the game as a solid experience on its own, with the gameplay and technical enhancements improving it further for new players despite the weakness of its story.
-Chris Schillon, writing for Video Game Chronicle, was unimpressed by most of the graphical and story additions, but felt the gameplay was solid and enjoyable enough to recommend it to new players.
-Opinions on the new story content were mixed; O'Reilly and Yang were generally positive about it, while Nishikawa, Castle and Schillon felt it overlengthened the game or did not add anything new.
+Chris Scullion, writing for Video Game Chronicle, was unimpressed by most of the graphical and story additions, but felt the gameplay was solid and enjoyable enough to recommend it to new players.
+Opinions on the new story content were mixed; O'Reilly and Yang were generally positive about it, while Nishikawa, Castle and Scullion felt it overlengthened the game or did not add anything new.